eng-gabrielscardoso/gabrielscardoso/README.md

 Then, you could work as like you want, for any help just tip `sail` in your terminal.

+To interect with MinIO just access the dashboard (default `http://localhost:9000`), fill with credentials (default `sail` and `password`).
+Create a new bucket and access keys, and update your `.env` with the access keys.

 ## Copyright

 This project is licenced under the [MIT Licence](LICENSE)